 - Habitat degradation and ensuing loss of ecosystem services vital to the wellbeing of all Kenya's people;

-- Resource-driven conflicts: inter-community and inter-ethnic conflict driven by intensified competition over pasture and water; and escalating human-wildlife conflict;
+- Resource-driven conflicts, driven by intensified competition over pasture and water; and escalating human-wildlife conflict;

 - Reduction in wildlife numbers and space for wildlife, amounting to the diminishing of a key economic resource for the region and the country as a whole;

-- Limited technical and financial capacity to manage wildlife outside the officially gazetted National Parks, resulting in an untapped revenue stream for communities in outlying wildlife dispersal areas;
+- Limited technical and financial capacity to manage wildlife outside the officially gazetted National Parks;

 - Lack of community awareness of the national and global importance of the Tsavo ecosystem, the exceptional biodiversity it contains, the value of wildlife in general and the need to protect these assets for the benefit of all.

-- Enhance wildlife conservation through partnership with and direct support to the Kenya Wildlife Service (KWS), the national wildlife authority, for their operations inside the National Parks; and through the Community Wildlife Conservancies, create a physical buffer along vulnerable National Park boundaries, secure wider wildlife dispersal areas, re-open historical wildlife migration corridors and contribute to the enhanced protection of biodiversity and ecosystem services within the greater TCA;
+- Enhance wildlife conservation through partnership with and direct support to the Kenya Wildlife Service (KWS), the national wildlife authority, for their operations inside the National Parks and to work with local communities to create a physical buffer along vulnerable National Park boundaries;

 - Increase public awareness of the role wild animal welfare plays in the wider conservation agenda, particularly with a view to enhancing public awareness of the value of wildlife to a country like Kenya and to the world.

-- Build a robust, transparent, responsible and responsive not-for-profit organisation, which can make a crosscutting and long-lasting impact in this region of Kenya, for the shared benefit of people, wildlife and habitat.
+- Build a robust, transparent, responsible and responsive not-for-profit organisation, which works in support of wildlife conservation in Tsavo.